tanu31195/react-counter/README.md

 `this.props` Every React component has property called `props`
 This is a plain JS object
-Includes all attributes that are set in the parent component
+Includes all attributes that are set in the parent component (passing attributes to the other component using props)
 Props are Read-only
 `pure` functions do not attempt to change their inputs
 We can read the prop values and use that to initialize components